Dreinale/Dreinale/README.md

 - 👋 Hi, I’m @Dreinale and i got 23 years old
 - 👀 I’m interested in robotic & augmented reality
 - 🌱 I’m currently learning PHP, Js
-- 💞️ I’m looking to collaborate on AI project or BIG arduino project
+- 💞️ I’m looking to collaborate on AI project or glass with augmented reality project
 - 📫 How to reach me send me an email -> enzo.brunet@epitech.eu

 <!---